sevkioruc/docs/docs/auditing-tracing/schema-lookup.md

----
-sidebar_position: 6
----

 # Get Permissions of Resources

-You can use schem lookup API endpoint to retrieve all permissions associated with a resource relation.
+You can use schema lookup API endpoint to retrieve all permissions associated with a resource relation.
 Basically, you can perform enforcement without checking stored authorization data.
 For example in given a Permify Schema like:

 ```
 entity user {}